Yahweasel/libav.js/README.md

 since you can presumably use a native version of FFmpeg's libraries.
 The Node interface is only provided for internal testing.

+Use `.dbg.js` instead of `.js` for a non-minified, more debuggable version.

 libav.js exposes a global variable, LibAV, for all API access.
 If LibAV is set before loading the library, libav.js does *not* replace it, but extends it.
 This gives you an opportunity to pass in values critical for loading.
 In